Kristianwhittick/blend-pdf/.amazonq/rules/git-workflow.md

 - Each commit should leave the codebase in a working state
 - Never rewrite public history - only rebase branches that haven't been shared
 - Make atomic commits and commit early and often

+## Development Environment Setup
+- **Install linting tools** appropriate for the technology stack
+- **Set up pre-commit hooks** to run linting and tests automatically
+- **Configure quality gates** to ensure code standards are maintained
+- **Use automated tools** like golangci-lint, ESLint, pylint, etc.